zmike/zmike.github.io/_posts/2023-06-23-presenting.md

 Switching to four swapchain images for this exe uncapped the perf a bit further.

 # Results
-Nobody's expecting any huge gains here, but that's obviously a lie since the only reason anyone reads my blog is for the huge gains.
+Nobody's expecting any huge gains here, but that's obviously a lie since the only reason anyone comes to SGC is for the huge gains.

 And huge gains there are.